benthecoder/hackathons/README.md

 What we built:

-[Savergy](https://share.streamlit.io/benthecoder/savergy/main/app.py) - An app to help predict energy cost and usage of a building, provide notifications to users to help save energy usage, and to educate the community about how electricity use relates to CO2 emissions.
+[Savergy](https://share.streamlit.io/benthecoder/savergy/main/app.py) - A streamlit app to help predict energy cost and usage of a building, provide notifications to users to help save energy usage, and to educate the community about how electricity use relates to CO2 emissions.

 Prize: Best use of Mage AI (3rd place) - $150 Amazon Gift Card